BEST COMMUNICATION PLAN & PRACTICES

 Your communication strategy and plan should also include 3×5 regular updates to key stakeholders, impacted managers, senior executives, and any other senior project resources.

-View the MS PowerPoint Version: Sample Template – OCM 3×5 Leadership Communication
+Click to download: Free Sample Template – 3×5 Leadership Communication

 When communicating a change to senior leaders, and project management leads, they generally like to receive communication that is succinct and presented from a high-level perspective.
 When leaders desire more detailed information, they prefer to be the ones asking for such details versus you sending them a very detailed first communication.

-You will lose most senior leaders with a detailed first communication, which is why including a 3×5 as part of a change and project communication strategy is standard best practices.
+You will immediately lose the attention of most senior leaders if you send them communication that has too many details, which is why including a 3×5 as part of your change management communications plan or project communication strategy is highly recommended.

-In addition, you probably conduct video conferences (via join.me, Skype, Microsoft Teams, Cisco Webex, or using other platforms).
-These platforms generally come with recording features.
-You should record some of these video sessions and post the information on the project site.
+If you are using video and audio tools (Skype, Microsoft Teams, Cisco Webex, etc.) these platforms generally come with recording features.
+You should record your meetings and post the information on the project site.